Manage co-sell opportunities in Partner Center

 It is not necessary that your company follows the same sales stages.
 This is how Partner Center recognizes the deal sales stages and will automatically map the stages of your company to these standard stages if you are passing these values using the API.
 If you are using the Partner Center UX, the percentages as shown in the table are used to mark the sales stages.

-For certain eligible solutions, after you select Won, you'll be asked to provide additional information to register your deal.
+For certain eligible solutions, after you select Won, you will be asked to provide additional information to register your deal.
 Microsoft will review the info you provide here and may ask for additional details during the review process.
 For more information, see Register your deals.

 This is the final stage for all opportunities.
 You can view all the deals that are in won, lost, declined, and expired in the closed stage.
 There are no actions that you can take in this stage.